 The project operates in five countries in Central Asia: Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan and Uzbekistan.
 It is funded by the EU and is implemented by ITC.
 Country project offices coordinate activities at the country level.

 Despite some economic growth in recent years, Central Asian countries remain characterized by a low level of economic diversification and a high dependence on a small number of trading partners.
-The contribution of SMEs to GDP and employment in Central Asia, as well as their participation in the world economy, is low compared to many countries of the Commonwealth of Independent States (CIS) and of the Organisation for Economic Co-operation and Development (OECD).
-Increasing access of SMEs to regional and global markets is crucial for diversifying economic activity and creating jobs.
+The contribution of SMEs to GDP and employment in Central Asia, as well as their participation in the world economy, remains low.

 To help spur economic growth, the Ready4Trade Central Asia project will target these 4 main objectives: